LTDuckie/sketch2scene/README.md

 ### Libraries Preparation
 run `pip install -r requirements`
+These are libraries you need apart from requirements of the three given repositories.
+If there are some issues with that, you could instead run `pip install library1, library2, ...` in _imports_ in notebook file _sketch2scene.ipynb_.

 ## Note:
 - It is suggested that you must build a virtual env for **flowty-realtime-lcm-canvas** with gradio version 3.44.1.